aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-worksheets-in-php/display-features-in-php/hide-or-unhide-a-worksheet-in-php/_index.md

 ## **Aspose.Cells - Hide or Unhide a Worksheet**
 ### **Hiding a Worksheet**
-To hide worksheet using Aspose.Cells Java for PHP, call **hideunhideworksheet** module.
+To hide a worksheet using Aspose.Cells for Java in PHP, call the **HideUnhideWorksheet** module.

 **PHP Code**

 {{< highlight php >}}

- //Instantiating a Workbook object by excel file path
+ // Instantiating a Workbook object by Excel file path
 $workbook = new Workbook($dataDir . "book1.xls");

-//Accessing the first worksheet in the Excel file
+// Accessing the first worksheet in the Excel file
 $worksheets = $workbook->getWorksheets();
 $worksheet = $worksheets->get(0);

-//Hiding the first worksheet of the Excel file
+// Hiding the first worksheet of the Excel file
 $worksheet->setVisible(false);

-//Saving the modified Excel file in default (that is Excel 2003) format
+// Saving the modified Excel file in the default (Excel 2003) format
 $workbook->save($dataDir . "output.xls");

 {{< /highlight >}}

 ## **Download Running Code**
-Download **Hide or Unhide a Worksheet (Aspose.Cells)** from any of the below mentioned social coding sites:
+Download **Hide or Unhide a Worksheet (Aspose.Cells)** from any of the below‑mentioned social coding sites:

 - [GitHub](https://github.com/aspose-cells/Aspose.Cells-for-Java/blob/master/Plugins/Aspose_Cells_Java_for_PHP/src/aspose/cells/WorkingWithWorksheets/DisplayFeatures/HideUnhideWorksheet.php)